 (5) Where a mortgagor enters into a regulated mortgage that includes a condition referred to in subsection (3), the condition is void.

-129. Unauthorised insurance need not be maintained
+129. Unrequired insurance, provisions as to maintenance of in contracts etc.

 (1) Where a debtor or a mortgagor has, in relation to a regulated contract or a regulated mortgage, entered into a contract of insurance that is not a contract of insurance in accordance with the provisions of section 128, the credit provider or mortgagee shall not require, as a condition of the contract or mortgage, that the debtor or mortgagor maintain the contract of insurance in force.